kangyan0902/project/README.md

 ## Management Commands
-Import: is a command that can import the data from the csv file, 2018 Central Park Squirrel Census in this project.
-Specifically, file path should be included at the command line after the management command.
+Import: is a command that can import the data from the csv file, 2018 Central Park Squirrel Census.
+Specifically, the file path should be included after the management command in the command line.

 ```sh
 python manage.py import_squirrel_data /path/to/file.csv
 ```

-Export: is a command that can be used to export the data in CSV format.
-The file path should be specified at the command line after the name of the management command.
+Export: is a command that can be used to export the data in a CSV format.
+Also, the file path should be added at the command line after the management command.

 ```sh
 python manage.py export_squirrel_data /path/to/file.csv